 Edinburgh Castle from Castle Terrace.

-Edinburgh Castle from Kier Street.
+Edinburgh Castle from Kier Street on a drizzling morning.

 The castle from Johnston Terrace.

-We returned our rented car back to Edinburgh airport and then took the tram back to town.
+We returned our rented car back at Edinburgh airport and then took the tram back to town.
 The tram ride was about ½ hr and cost £5.50.
 Along the way, we passed Murrayfield stadium which is the largest stadium in Scotland and the 5th in UK.
 However, it’s a rugby rather than football stadium.
-We got off the tram at Princess Street we took a bus to the Royal Mile to explore the area and surroundings.
+We got off the tram at Princess Street and took a bus to the Royal Mile to explore the area and surroundings.

 Driver’s console of the tram.

 Clean & comfortable.
-Best of all it has free wi-fi.
+Best of all, it has free wi-fi.

 Useful transportation alternative to get into Edinburgh from the airport.
 Credit : Edinburgh Airport.

 These crowd is waiting for their tour leader for the free walking tour.
 Once they left, the street was quiet.